FACorreiaa/go-poi-au-suggestions/solid.md

 ### 2. Real-Time Features with WebSockets or SSE

-Your WanderWiseAI project mentions using WebSockets or Server-Sent Events (SSE) for real-time features like live suggestions or social feeds.
+Your Loci project mentions using WebSockets or Server-Sent Events (SSE) for real-time features like live suggestions or social feeds.
 SolidStart can handle these by connecting to your Go backend’s WebSocket/SSE endpoints.

 *   **WebSockets:**
     *   **Go Backend Setup:**